-Many hiring teams use ‘active’ sourcing methods such as referral programs and third-party recruiting firms to attract job seekers to their open roles.
+Many hiring teams use ‘active’ sourcing methods such as referral programs and third-party recruiting firms in their diversity, equity, and inclusion efforts.
 But they can provide a more efficient and equitable hiring process by focusing on attracting organic candidates instead.

 Organic candidates are job seekers who apply through online job boards.
 What makes them ‘organic’ is that they apply through a process that’s open to anyone with internet access.
 Rather than actively sourcing candidates, your hiring teams are simply putting jobs out there and letting applicants come to them.
 Everyone gets a shot.